CXwudi/comp5903-easy-cucumber/doc/complex scenario guide.md

 This way is only available in this tool.
 Official Cucumber does not support it.

 ### Idea

-//TODO: explain the idea: given that we can create our own instance of step definition, and also given that running a test is basically some function call, then we run multiple cucumber tests inside a cucumber test, and each smaller test has shared resources

 To achieve reusability, two characteristic of this tool is needed.